Resources: Guidelines for Writing a Clear Business Purpose

 The Business Purpose provides the justification for the expense.

-The Business Purpose should answer five basic questions:
+The Business Purpose should include six basic elements:

 - Who was involved in the activity?